Kevin Durant's Crossover On Julius Randle In The Knicks-Nets Game Is Going Viral

 Publish date:

-Kevin Durant's Crossover On Julius Randle In The Knicks-Nets Game Is Going Viral
+Kevin Durant's Crossover On Julius Randle In The Knicks-Nets Game Went Viral

 Kevin Durant had an unbelievable crossover in the game between the New York Knicks and Brooklyn Nets.

-Kevin Durant and the Brooklyn Nets are hosting the New York Knicks on Tuesday at Barclays Center, and during the game the 2014 MVP had a sensational move.
+Kevin Durant and the Brooklyn Nets are beat the New York Knicks 112-110 on Tuesday at Barclays Center, and during the game the 2014 MVP had a sensational move.

 Durant had a crossover that sent All-Star Julius Randle to the ground.